dotnet/aspire/src/Components/Aspire.Azure.Messaging.ServiceBus/README.md

 ### Use configuration providers

-The Aspire Azure Service Bus library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
+The .NET Azure Service Bus library supports [Microsoft.Extensions.Configuration](https://learn.microsoft.com/dotnet/api/microsoft.extensions.configuration).
 It loads the `AzureMessagingServiceBusSettings` and `ServiceBusClientOptions` from configuration by using the `Aspire:Azure:Messaging:ServiceBus` key.
 Example `appsettings.json` that configures some of the options:

 ```json
 {